Support for Nazi ideas in Germany is making people fear for their lives, a government minister said on Tuesday.

 German industry is suffering a serious shortage of skilled workers and political leaders said the attacks sent out a worrying message to foreigners considering a move to Germany.

-“It’s a scandal what happened in Muegeln,” said Volker Kauder, parliamentary chief of Chancellor Angela Merkel’s Christian Democrats. ”The fact people were evidently looking on and that nobody had the courage to intervene makes me very sad.”
+”It’s a scandal what happened in Muegeln,” said Volker Kauder, parliamentary chief of Chancellor Angela Merkel’s Christian Democrats. ”The fact people were evidently looking on and that nobody had the courage to intervene makes me very sad.”

 According to media reports, the attackers chanted racist slogans like ”Auslaender raus” [Foreigners out] and pelted the Indians with bottles.